aeternity/protocol/node/api/channels_api_usage.md

 ## Important

-AE State Channels are missing key parts of their integration with Generalized Accounts.

 With introduction of GAs, all on-chain state channel transactions are to be signed using the on-chain account's authentication method and off-chain transactions are to be signed using the accounts' authentication